-Two honor rolls are announced each 9-week term.
+Two honor rolls are announced each term.
 The Principal's A Honor Roll and Warrior's A-B Honor Roll designations are placed on report cards at the end of each semester.
 Students must have an A in every subject for Principal's Honor Roll, or an A or B in every subject for Warrior's Honor Roll, during the grading period.
-Penmanship is not used in calculating honor roll in elementary grades.

-To be on the semester Principal's A or Warrior's A-B Honor Roll, students must have an A in every subject for Principal's A Honor Roll, or an A or B in every subject for Warrior's A-B Honor Roll for the semester.
-Penmanship is not used in calculating honor roll in elementary grades.
+To be on the semester Principal's A or Warrior's A-B Honor Roll, students must have an A in every subject for each term in the semester for Principal's A Honor Roll, or an A or B in every subject for each term in the semester for Warrior's A-B Honor Roll for the semester.